toiletclogger69/eh_download/README.md

 https://e-hentai.org/g/lots_of_number3/lots_of_number3/
 ```

-It only accept url from e-hentai (eg : https://e-hentai.org/g/lots_of_number/lots_of_number/) and nhentai (eg : https://nhentai.net/g/lots_of_number/)
+It only accept url from e-hentai (eg : https://e-hentai.org/g/lots_of_number/lots_of_number/).

-**Replace character** : Remove every | ? ! and other character that are not accepted in window folder name.
+**Replace character** : Remove every | ? ! / and other character that are not accepted in window folder name.

 ## Use a standalone script
 Go into [eh.py](eh.py), set `TRUE_IF_CLI` to True.